How to be a workplace health champion

-In workplaces without a corporate health and wellbeing program, the role of the workplace health champion can be pretty informal.
+In workplaces without a corporate health and wellbeing coordinator, the role of the workplace health champion can be pretty informal.
 In fact, they may not even see themselves as fulfilling a particular role – they are just doing what comes naturally.

+A workplace health champion drives workplace health and wellbeing activity, assisting to implement a successful workplace health program.
 In workplaces that do have a dedicated health and wellbeing coordinator, the champion is still important in providing a link between workers and the coordinator.

-- Find out what workers want and what they are enthusiastic about and then respond to this, or pass it this feedback on to decision-makers,
+- Find out what workers want and what they are enthusiastic about and then respond to this, or pass it this feedback on to decision-makers.

 The benefits to the workplace of having a health champion are obvious but there are also benefits for the person taking on this role.
 These might include: